tstromberg/sigstore-the-local-way/README.md

 This tutorial was initially developed on [https://openbsd.org/](OpenBSD), and is designed to work across a wide array of operating-systems and shells.

-It does ocassionally refers to `doas`, a secure drop-in replacement for `sudo`.
-If it is not installed on your host, feel free to type `sudo` instead, install doas, or run `alias doas=sudo`.

 This tutorial involves launching several foreground processes, so I highly recommend a terminal multiplexer such as [tmux](https://github.com/tmux/tmux/wiki) or [screen](https://www.gnu.org/software/screen/).
 For your convenience, this repository includes a [script](launch-sigstore.sh) to relaunch the daemons within a tmux session at the completion of the tutorial.

 ## Installation of non-sigstore prerequisites

-* Debian|Ubuntu: `sudo apt-get install -y mariadb-server git redis-server softhsm2 opensc`
+* Debian|Ubuntu: `sudo apt-get install -y mariadb-server git softhsm2 opensc`
-* Fedora: `sudo dnf install madiadb-server git redis go softhsm opensc`
+* Fedora: `sudo dnf install mariadb-server git go softhsm opensc`
-* FreeBSD: `doas pkg install mariadb105-server git redis softhsm2 opensc`
+* FreeBSD: `doas pkg install mariadb105-server git softhsm2 opensc`
-* macOS: `brew install mariadb redis go softhsm opensc`
+* macOS: `brew install mariadb go softhsm opensc`
-* OpenBSD: `doas pkg_add mariadb-server git redis go softhsm2 opensc`
+* OpenBSD: `doas pkg_add mariadb-server git go softhsm2 opensc`
-* NetBSD: `doas pkgin install mariadb-server git redis go softhsm2 opensc`
+* NetBSD: `doas pkgin install mariadb-server git go softhsm2 opensc`

 Verify that the Go version in your path is v1.16 or higher: